 When looking at a garment on its total global footprint and environmental impact, the user phase is a very large part.
 Production needs a lot of energy and water use itself but in fact, the laundry and care needs far more in a products’ lifecycle.
 Every individual’s personal washing and drying habits are of great importance to be as green as possible, for both our health and nature’s.
 Here you can learn more about our sustainable materials and how to best care for them to make them last as long as possible.

-On our CSR page, you can learn more about our work towards becoming a 100% sustainable company.
+On our CSR page, you can learn more about our work with sustainability.

 Mini Rodini works with GOTS*-certified cotton.
 GOTS (The Global Organic Textile Standard) is an international certification that demands strict environmental criteria on the entire manufacturing process.
 The manufacturing process of textiles often involves different facilities and processes before the final product reaches consumers and GOTS ensures that an organic certifier evaluates all phases of production.
 That includes farming, harvesting, production, processing, manufacturing, packaging and branding.